-- Contacting your state’s attorney general and inquiring if any action has been taken by your state against the firm in question.
+- Contacting your state’s attorney general and inquiring if any action has been taken by your state against the debt settlement firm in question.

-- Checking the business’ Better Business Bureau profile and seeing if there are any complaints and how they were handled.
+- Checking the business’ Better Business Bureau (BBB) profile and seeing if there are any complaints and how they were handled.
 Any debt settlement company that you’re considering should have a BBB rating of A or higher.
 The best debt relief companies tend to have a BBB rating of A+.

-Black Hat and White Hat Debt Settlement Firms
+Black Hat and White Hat Debt Settlement Companies

-Unfortunately, the debt settlement industry is littered with black hat debt settlement firms who will take your money and do little or nothing to reduce your debt.
+Unfortunately, the debt settlement industry is littered with black hat debt settlement companies who will take your money and do little or nothing to reduce your debt.
 These are the firms you want to avoid.

 However, the good news is that there are also legitimate, white hat, debt settlement firms – New Era for example – who can provide a valuable service to those looking for an alternative to bankruptcy.
 Here’s how to be sure you select the right debt settlement company to handle your debt relief efforts.

 Separating the Reputable Debt Settlement Companies from the Rest

 You can pick the good guys from the bad guys by asking 14 important questions.
 Those questions and the answers you want to hear are detailed in our special report The Truth About Debt Settlement: 14 Questions to Ask and Answer.

-What Makes the Good Debt Settlement Companies Different?
+What Makes the Best Debt Settlement Companies Different?

 - Excellent turnaround time.
-Although it is quite rare, some debt settlement cases can take up to 3-5 years to come to a close.
+Although it is quite rare, some debt settlement companies can take up to 3-5 years to come to a close.
 The best settlement companies have a track record of getting the job done in a timely manner because they have established firm relationships with the major financial institutions which helps to expedite settlement negotiations.
 A debt settlement company that does not have these connections may take much longer to bring about the settlement offer.